elixir-lang/elixir/README.md

     $ bin/elixir -v
     Elixir 0.1.1.dev

-Notice that Elixir requires Erlang R14B01 or later version to execute.
-Prior versions (like R13 and R14A) do not work due to a bug in `yecc`, Erlang's built-in parser generator, and lack of proper UTF8 support.
+Notice that Elixir requires Erlang R14B01 or later version to execute (R14A and R14B **do not work**).
+Prior versions do not work due to a bug in `yecc`, Erlang's built-in parser generator, and lack of proper UTF8 support.

 Running the commands above with a supported Erlang version should compile Elixir, show as result that all tests pass and the current Elixir version.
 After, you are ready to play with Elixir!